mericunv/kmk_keeb_pico/README.md

 In the example image rows 1-4 are connected to GP0, GP2, GP4, GP6 respectively.
 Columns 1-4 are connected to GP1, GP3, GP5, GP7.
 You could also change the direction of the diodes since we specify the direction in the code anyways.

+**PARTS:**

+The Switches: You can use pretty much any switch you want.
+For my keyboard I used Holy Panda MMD V2s.
+Just make sure when you print the board it fits the switches.

+Cables: Use copper cables that are easy to use with solder.
+Thicker cables might help keeping stuff organized.

+Diodes: 1N4148 will do fine they are pretty cheap.
+Get one for each switch and some extras as they might get burnt.

 https://matt3o.com/hand-wiring-a-custom-keyboard/